Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

-TOKYO (AP) — The Tokyo Olympics are to open in six months on July 23.
-Interestingly, Tokyo organizers have no public program planned to mark the milestone.
-There is too much uncertainty for that right now.
+TOKYO (AP) — The Tokyo Olympics are to open in six months on July 23 and organizers have no public program planned to mark the milestone.

 Tokyo and other parts of Japan are under an emergency order because of surging coronavirus cases with about 4,500 deaths attributed to COVID-19.